 It seems at first glance that Nick’s psychological need is that he is too much of a push-over.
 Too willing to please his unreasonable wife.

 It seems Meg is completely unappreciative.
-Moral weakness: She needs to learn to appreciate her husband.
-Psychological weakness: She is suffering from middle-aged ‘blah’ (symbolised by the ‘beige, coffin’ of a room she refuses to stay in, and needs to find a new lease on life to remind herself she’s not dead yet.
+Moral shortcoming: She needs to learn to appreciate her husband.
+Psychological shortcoming: She is suffering from middle-aged ‘blah’ (symbolised by the ‘beige, coffin’ of a room she refuses to stay in, and needs to find a new lease on life to remind herself she’s not dead yet.

 On a couple of occasions the couple walks up hills/stairs.
 They contrast their panting (deliberately cut to sound sexual) against the ease at which their younger selves climbed these same steps.
 Steps are, of course, an obvious metaphor for life itself.

-Those are the surface weaknesses, but because this film is basically a character study, their psychological weaknesses and needs are more complex than this.
+Those are the surface shortcomings, but because this film is basically a character study, their psychological shortcomings and needs are more complex than this.

 DIALOGUE IN LE WEEK-END